exercism/yamlscript/docs/ABOUT.md

 About YAMLscript
 ================

+So you're ready to learn **YAMLScript**?!

+Congratulations!

+You are about to embark on a journey that will change the way you think about data and programming.

+Along the way you can expect to learn:
+* A lot more about the **YAML** data language syntax
+* A lion's share of Lisp programming concepts
+* How to get things done with functional programming
+* About the beauty of immutable data structures
+* Enough of the **Clojure** programming language to be dangerous

 **[YAMLscript](https://yamlscript.org)** is a complete, Open Source programming language and an excellent choice for solving **Exercism** exercises.
 Its syntax is always valid **YAML**, but it is expressive as any modern programming language.

-All of the solutions to the exercises in this track have be done in less than 60 well spaced lines of YAMLScript, and most in less than 20.
+> All of the solutions to the exercises in this track have be done in 3 to 50
+> well spaced lines of YAMLScript (median of 11, avg of 14.5 lines).

 When you run a YAMLScript program it actually transpiles dynamically to the **Clojure** JVM/Lisp language.